Buying likes on Twitter, Facebook, LinkedIn, or any social network can be a recipe for disaster.

 Problem 4: It looks bad to customers and clients

 Trust is so key in business, and this slightly decreases trust.
-People will know you bought likes, you won’t impress anyone.
+People will know you bought likes, and that won’t impress anyone.

 What About Running Ads to Gain Facebook Likes?